 When is the right time to file for bankruptcy?
-There are times when we just can’t make ends meet.
+There are times when people struggle to make money and can’t make ends meet.

 We’re short on funds and the amount we have to pay for our personal loans is increasing instead of decreasing.

 Sometimes, our debts pile up so much that we reach a point where we need to file for bankruptcy to prevent our financial situation from going further down the drain.

 So how do we know if we should file for bankruptcy?
 Let us look at these seven signs:

 #1).
 Minimum payments seem too much

 If you start to worry about monthly minimum payments on your credit card or personal loans, it could indicate it’s time to file for bankruptcy.

 You should then take it as a sign that you’re already deep in financial trouble.
 This is especially necessary if you think that even the minimum amount is too much for you to pay.

 The same goes for paying bills.
 If you skip paying some of your bills for a month or more and you start putting off settling them — with the payment on your personal loan already long overdue — it means your finances aren’t as healthy as it once was.

 Getting regular notifications about paying your bills or using your credit card to pay for basic essentials such as food, gas, and toiletries is a sign that you’re financially in bad shape.